mxJosS/login_animation_pro-8SC/README.md

 Login_Animation_pro_8SC 📱

-Es una aplicacion móvil creada en Dart, utilizando Flutter una framework creada por google en 2017.
+This is a mobile application built in Dart, using Flutter, a framework created by Google in 2017.
-Esta aplicacion utiliza animaciones de Rive el cual es un motor de animaciones interactivas.
+The app uses Rive animations, an engine for interactive animations.

-✨ Características principales
+✨ Main Features

-✅ Funcionalidad 1 ----> Login de sesión
+✅ Feature 1 → User Login

-✅ Funcionalidad 2 ----> Animaciones Chidas con Rive
+✅ Feature 2 → Cool Animations with Rive

-✅ Funcionalidad 3 ----> Uso de Rive y Flutter
+✅ Feature 3 → Integration of Rive + Flutter

-🧱 Tecnologías:
+🧱 Technologies

-Framework móvil: Flutter
+Mobile Framework: Flutter

 CI/CD: GitHub

-Editor: Visual Studio Code, Android Studio.
+Editors: Visual Studio Code, Android Studio

-Proyecto de: Jose Angel Espinosa García
+📌 Project by: Jose Angel Espinosa García

-Materia: Prog.
-Aplic.
-Móv.
-8SC
+📘 Course: Mobile Application Programming (8SC)

-Docente: Rodrigo Fidel Gaxiola Sosa
+👨‍🏫 Instructor: Rodrigo Fidel Gaxiola Sosa